aleszu/reddit-sentiment-analysis/README.md

 # Sentiment analysis of Reddit comments using R's tidytext package

 In February 2018, Felippe Rodrigues and I published a story at Smithsonianmag.com about brain-boosting substances that are at once banned in the Olympics and popular in the tech world.
-To understand the size and tenor of the conversation surrounding these so-called "nootropics"- think the pill from the movie *Limitless* - we used R's ```tidytext``` package to analyze more than 150,000 Reddit comments scraped using Python.
+To understand the size and tenor of the conversation surrounding these so-called "nootropics" - think the pill from the movie *Limitless* - we used R's ```tidytext``` package to analyze more than 150,000 Reddit comments scraped using Python.

 Here's how we did it.